lit/lit/docs/_guide/04-concepts.md

 A `<template>` element is an inert fragment of DOM.
 Inside a `<template>`, script don't run, images don't load, custom elements aren't upgraded, etc. `<template>`s can be efficiently cloned.
 They're usually used to tell the HTML parser that a section of the document must not be instantiated when parsed, and will be managed by code at a later time, but it can also be created imperatively with `createElement` and `innerHTML`.

-lit-html creates HTML `<template>` elements from the tagged template literals, and then clone's them to create new DOM.
+lit-html creates HTML `<template>` elements from the tagged template literals, and then clones them to create new DOM.

 ## Template Creation